 We call such data as \emph{webly} labeled data.
 This forms the primary motivation of this work where we aim to use web data for training audio event recognition models.
-A second motivation is that in order to be able to successfully deploy AER models for content-based indexing and retrieval of multimedia, and other real world applications, it is perhaps {\em essential} to train models on these data.
+Moreover, in order to be able to successfully deploy AED models for content-based indexing and retrieval of multimedia, and other real world applications, it is perhaps {\em essential} to train models on these data.

-Very little has been done in this direction as learning from weakly labeled web data presents several challenges.
+Learning from webly labeled data presents several challenges.
 Web multimedia data are primarily consumer generated and are generally noisy.
-Recordings have inconsitent quality.
+Recordings have inconsistent quality.
 The weak labels may encompass long audio segments, whereas the audio event of interest may itself be very short.
-Often, several sounds events overlap, unlike the exemplars found in several of the audio events datasets such as \cite{salamon2014dataset,piczak2015esc}.
+Often, several sound events overlap, unlike the exemplars found in several of the audio event datasets such as \cite{salamon2014dataset,piczak2015esc}.
 A manually labeled large scale dataset for sound events is \emph{Audioset} \cite{gemmeke2017audio}.
 Labeling web data manually even for just weak labels can be very hard.
 Hence, it remains to be seen how multimedia data from web can be directly used for training audio event detection system without any manual labeling effort.